If you’re reading this post, there’s a 99.999% chance that your company is spending a meaningful amount of money on paid digital advertising. Ads.

-Giving your people access to a platform like EveryoneSocial — to share company news, engage with their networks, and grow their personal following — is a fantastic way to turn the social media tables in your favor.
+Giving your people access to an employee advocacy platform such as EveryoneSocial — to share company news, engage with their networks, and grow their personal following — is a fantastic way to turn the social media tables in your favor.

 Let’s take a look at some examples of the results your employees can generate via EveryoneSocial vs. using paid social ads.